strimzi/strimzi.github.io/_posts/2024-10-24-autorebalancing-on-scaling.md

 ```

 The configuration template can be the same for both scaling operations or the user can decide to use different ones.
-Using the `KafkaRebalance` custom resource is a way to make the lives of Strimzi users easier because they already know how it works in regards to integration with Cruise Control.
+Using the `KafkaRebalance` custom resource as a template is a way to make the lives of Strimzi users easier because they already know how it works in regards to integration with Cruise Control.
 There isn't anything new to learn beyond applying the template annotation and not specifying fields like `mode` and `brokers` because they will be set automatically by the Strimzi operator when running the auto-rebalancing.
-Indeed, when an auto-rebalancing has to run, the Cluster Opertaor starts from the template and creates an actual `KafkaRebalance` custom resource by using that configuration and adding the right `mode` and the `brokers`.
+Indeed, when an auto-rebalancing has to run, the Cluster Operator starts from the template and creates an actual `KafkaRebalance` custom resource by using that configuration and adding the right `mode` and `brokers` properties.

 In the following shell snippet, you can see the `KafkaRebalance` resources involved in two auto-rebalancing operations.
 The first one is about scaling up and the next one is about scaling down.